ballerina-platform/module-ballerina-regex/regex-ballerina/Package.md

 ## Package Overview

-This Regex library is one of the standard libraries of the <a target="_blank" href="https://ballerina.io/">Ballerina</a> language.
+The Regex library is one of the standard libraries of the <a target="_blank" href="https://ballerina.io/">Ballerina</a> language.

 This package provides functions for regex functionalities like checking whether a string matches a given regex, replacing substrings, and splitting strings based on a regex.